-5) Comprehensive Local Educational Agency Improvement Plan (CLIP) (New): As part of the Consolidated Application process, districts were required to submit a CLIP with their budget for approval by the GaDOE Division for Special Education Services and Supports.
+Timelines:FFY 2012Resources: Federal Funds and GaDOE Personnel5) Comprehensive Local Educational Agency Improvement Plan (CLIP): As part of the Consolidated Application process, districts were required to submit a CLIP with their budget for approval by the GaDOE Division for Special Education Services and Supports.
 The CLIP outlines the district's improvement activities based on their performance on the four IDEA Performance Goals in the State Performance Plan.
 All districts submitted a CLIP with their budget which was reviewed prior to funds being allocated to the district.

-Timelines: FFY 2010- FFY 2012 Resources: Federal Funds and GaDOE Personnel

-6) Active Engagement (New): The GaDOE is committed to support LEAs to improve compliant practices and student achievement.
-The GaDOE implements a tiered approach to examine data of all LEAs operating in the state.
-LEAs identified as having need of support participate in the Active Engagement Process.
-This Active Engagement Process is tailored to meet each individual LEA's need(s).
-The 5 Step Active Engagement Process includes: 1) Review district data and identify LEAs in need of support, 2) Conduct root cause analysis in the selected districts, 3) Assist districts to development a targeted Improvement Plan, 4) Build Active Engagement teams using DOE expertise and district personnel, and 5) Reviewing evidence of compliant practices and improved results.
-Additional information can be located at Georgia's Continuous Improvement Monitoring Process Manual.
+Timelines:FFY 2010- FFY 2012Resources: Federal Funds and GaDOE Personnel6) Active Engagement:The GaDOE is committed to support LEAs to improve compliantpractices and student achievement.The GaDOE implements a tiered approach to examine dataof all LEAs operating in the state.LEAs identified as having need of support participate in theActive Engagement Process.This Active Engagement Process is tailored to meet each individualLEA's need(s).The 5 Step Active Engagement Process includes: 1) Review district data andidentify LEAs in need of support, 2) Conduct root cause analysis in the selected districts, 3)Assist districts to development a targeted Improvement Plan, 4) Build Active Engagement teamsusing DOE expertise and district personnel, and 5) Reviewing evidence of compliant practicesand improved results.Additional information can be located at Georgia's ContinuousImprovement Monitoring Process Manual.

-7) College and Career Ready Performance Index Flexibility Waiver (CCRPI) (New): The College and Career Ready Performance Index (CCRPI) is a statewide communication and accountability tool for school improvement.
-It is designed around a comprehensive definition of college and career readiness: the level of achievement required in order for a student to enroll in two or four year colleges and universities without remediation, fully prepared for college level work and careers, including the United States military.
-The CCRPI provides multiple indicators to determine a school's performance, which reflect the importance of statewide tests such as the CRCTs, EOCTs, and Writing Assessments, as well as place an emphasis on how well students are prepared for their next level of schooling, as well as graduation, college, and careers.
-With the CCRPI, a numerical score out of 100% is given to every school in the state based on achievement, achievement gap closure, and progress.
-Achievement is weighted as the predominant factor, and a school may earn additional points for "Exceeding the Bar Indicators."
-Additional information can be located at College and Career Ready Performance Index.
+Timelines:FFY 2012Resources: Federal Funds and GaDOE Personnel7) College and Career Ready Performance Index Flexibility Waiver (CCRPI):The Collegeand Career Ready Performance Index (CCRPI) is a statewide communication and accountabilitytool for school improvement.
+It is designed around a comprehensive definition of college andcareer readiness:the level of achievement required in order for a student to enroll in two or fouryear colleges and universities without remediation, fully prepared for college level work andcareers, including the United States military.The CCRPI provides multiple indicators todetermine a school's performance, which reflect the importance of statewide tests such as theCRCTs, EOCTs, and Writing Assessments, as well as place an emphasis on how well studentsare prepared for their next level of schooling, as well as graduation, college, and careers.with the CCRPI, a numerical score out of 100% is given to every school in the state based onachievement, achievement gap closure, and progress.Achievement is weighted as thepredominant factor, and a school may earn additional points for "Exceeding the Bar Indicators."Additional information can be located at Accountability: CCRPI.

-8) Parent Training (New): In collaboration with the Parent Training Information Center (PTI)/Parent to Parent of Georgia, information about parent's rights was distributed to pediatricians' offices, clinics, and other locations frequented by parents.
-The Parents Rights forms provide information on obtaining the brochure on dispute resolution, as well as the location of the website where the information is accessible.
+Timelines:FFY 2012Resources: Federal Funds and GaDOE Personnel8) Parent Training:In collaboration with the Parent Training Information Center (PTI)/Parentto Parent of Georgia, information about parent's rights was distributed to pediatricians' offices,clinics, and other locations frequented by parents.The Parents Rights forms provide informationon obtaining the brochure on dispute resolution, as well as the location of the website where theinformation is accessible.